Ellisd16/React_Employee_Directory/README.md

 ## Future Developments
 I want to make it so that if you delete what you had in the search bar, it will revert back to the intial state of the page.
 Also, creating a server so that I can deploy this to Heroku would be sweet!

+## Installation

+Download the code for this repo through Github!

+cd into the file location and enter "npm start" into the terminal!

+## Questions

+If you have any questions, feel free to email me at ellisdelgado13@gmail.com